-- Duplicates are purchased under special considerations determined by the library director.
+Duplicates are purchased under special consideration determined by the library director.

-- Hardcover copies of books are preferred over paperback.
+Hardcover copies of books are preferred over paper backs

 The library acquires primarily English language reference and research sources.
 Foreign language titles with exceptional visual images will also be considered.